 Optimising equipment for in-house hardware is something that every company would want to do as it provides an advantage.
-One company which can do this is, Samsung.
-They have been developing their hardware for a fair amount of time now, and Exynos is their line of SOC’s which they use in their smartphones.
+One company that can do this is Samsung.
+They have been developing their hardware for a fair amount of time now, and Exynos is their line of SOC’s, which they use in their smartphones.

-The flagship Exynos chip has shown that it can hold his own against its competition.
-In this article, we will compare the new mid-range chipset, the Exynos 7904 against Qualcomm’s offering, the Snapdragon 636.
+The flagship Exynos chip has shown that it can hold its own against the competition.
+Here we compare the new mid-range chipset, the Exynos 7904, against Qualcomm Snapdragon 636.
 We will get to see if it can produce pleasing results like its higher-end sibling.

 Exynos 7904 vs Snapdragon 636

-The Exynos 7904 is an octa-core chip which is fabricated using the 14nm process just like the Snapdragon 636.
+The Exynos 7904 is an octa-core chip fabricated using the 14nm process, just like the Snapdragon 636.
 This process promises better efficiency and performance.

-Samsung’s chip has an eight-core set up which has two 1.8GHz Cortex-A73 chips along with six 1.6Ghz Cortex-A53 chips whereas Qualcomm’s chip uses eight custom Kryo 260 cores at up to 1.8 GHz.
-The Mali-G71 MP2 is paired with the Exynos for graphical performance, and the Snapdragon uses the Adreno 509.
+Samsung’s chip has an eight-core set up with two 1.8GHz Cortex-A73 chips and six 1.6Ghz Cortex-A53 chips, whereas Qualcomm’s chip uses eight custom Kryo 260 cores at up to 1.8 GHz.
+It is paired with the Mali-G71 MP2, and the Snapdragon uses the Adreno 509.

-From the facts mentioned above we can see that on paper, the Exynos 7904 is underpowered when compared to the SD 636.
+On paper, the Exynos 7904 seems underpowered when compared to the SD 636.

-The Exynos 7904 is advertised to deliver advanced camera features such as optical zoom and bokeh effect thru multi-camera(three) solutions.
-It is equipped with an advanced image signal processor which is said to enable these features.
+The Exynos 7904 delivers advanced camera features such as optical zoom and bokeh effect thru multi-camera(three) solutions.
+It is equipped with an advanced image signal processor, which is said to enable these features.

-On the other hand, Qualcomm uses its Spectra 160 Camera ISP which supports up to 24MP single or dual 16MP cameras for a camera experience that is unparalleled in its price segment.
+On the other hand, Qualcomm uses its Spectra 160 Camera ISP, which supports up to 24MP single or dual 16MP cameras for a camera experience unparalleled in its price segment.

 Both the chips offer Wi-Fi 802.11ac, Bluetooth 5.0, 600Mbps Download and 150Mbps Upload speeds.